 Realistically, especially for large organizations, this scenario just isn’t feasible.
 But what if it was?
 Think of what you could achieve!

-That’s essentially what the Axonify Microlearning Platform does, but in a way that’s both automated and scalable.
+That’s essentially what Axonify’s modern frontline training solution does, but in a way that’s both automated and scalable.
 Axonify facilitates targeted, one-to-one communications, allowing you to better engage associates and keep them in the loop in real time.
 It changes behaviors by identifying and correcting the wrong ones and reinforcing the right ones with continuous learning.
 It provides on-demand access to knowledge, so associates can quickly and conveniently find the information and answers they’re looking for (rather than consulting a manual or chasing down a manager).
 It also connects your workforce to the people, tools and information they need to succeed.
 It can also help you proactively prepare your workforce for the holiday season.